universalbit-dev/gekko-m4-ui/README.md

-# !ARCHIVED!
-I am not working on this actively anymore.
-## UPDATE 2019-09-08: UI is now ported to Quasar Framework 1.0 ##
+## UPDATE 2023-16-02: UI is now ported to Quasar Framework 1.22.5 ##
-# Gordon-UI for Gekko trading bot

-This is my personal try to port the original Gekko UI to the *Quasar Framework 1.0*.
-It's based off the original code from the [Gekko trading bot](https://gekko.wizb.it/) UI.

-Use this parallel to the original Gekko-UI (or compile and replace the original).
+Gekko Gordon UI
+The MIT License (MIT)
+Copyright (c) 2018 Klemens Wittig

-*Sidenote: This repository should work with all Gekkos > version 0.6.
-It's still somehow messy imho - but it works :)*
+*Sidenote: This repository should work with Noejs14.

 ## Some Features:
 - "Tickers" for all running live market-watchers in the top toolbar